rrnyquist/ebenezer/_Scripture/ESV/18_Job.md

 because I delivered the poor who cried for help, and the fatherless who had none to help him. ^2912

-The blessing of him who was about to perish came upon me, and I caused the widow’s heart to sing for joy. ^2913
+The blessing of him who was about to perish came upon me, and I caused the widow's heart to sing for joy. ^2913

 I put on righteousness, and it clothed me; my justice was like a robe and a turban. ^2914